agenticplug.ai - Agentic Commerce Optimization company

 North Academy and Briargate

 A suburban office and retail corridor along Academy Boulevard and Briargate Parkway anchored by the Promenade Shops at Briargate, major office campuses, and adjacent residential growth in northern Colorado Springs.
-The corridor concentrates corporate office, suburban retail, and healthcare-office commerce across one of the city's largest commercial districts.
+The corridor concentrates corporate office, suburban retail, and healthcare-office commerce across a major northern commercial district.

 Powers Corridor and Peterson Boulevard